girardinsamuel/masonite-js-routes/README.md

 ## Usage

+⚠️ The routes must have a name, else the package won't pick up your routes !
+Ensure you're using `Route.get()...name("some_name")`.

 1. [Using `routes` view helper](#1.-using-routes-view-helper): routes will be generated at each request and included client-side in the page.
 2. [Generating routes as Javascript file](#2.-generating-routes-as-javascript-file): routes are generated once in a file and you load this file client-side.
 When you update your routes, you must regenerate the file.